-All Trial lessons, are to be flown with both members of the crew wearing parachutes unless an exemption from the CFI is given to forgo the wearing of a parachute on the grounds of size / weight.
-Further exception will be given for flights conducted in the T-21.
+All Trial lessons, with the exception only of flights conducted in the T-21 (although is highly recommended), are to be flown with both members of the crew wearing parachutes.
+Instructors may gain an individual exemption from the CFI to forgo the wearing of a parachute on the grounds of size / weight.
+The same should be applied to individuals who cannot safely wear a parachute (usually children) prior exemption should be sought from the CFI.